singpath/example-app/docs/jspm.md

 angular.module('myProject', []);
 ```

-JSPM support its own registry of module and the NPM registry.
-It first try to
+JSPM support its own registry and the NPM registry.
+By default, it try to find
-find the JSPM registry.
+a package JSPM registry.
 If it fails, it will suggest to explicitly install it
 from npm (using `npm:` prefix):
 ```
 jspm install npm:some-package